0xSR42/notes/notes-on-economics.md

 breaking the larger problem into smaller pieces which individuals or teams can solve.

+A startup's or a company's valuation and other financials are decided by market factors such as market size, investor interest, and customers' willingness to pay; and not necessarily by the novelty of the problem chosen or the solution being offered.

 The problems of governance, diversity, economics and culture can also be tied to a currency.
 In times of conflict and mistrust, digital and cryptocurrencies can allow preserving different cultures, by reducing their dependence on a